Abubakar32/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-write a script that create an alias
+Create a script that creates an alias